zdavidson/hacker-news-clone/README.md

 ## Description

-A Hacker News-esque site from the wizarding world.
+A Hacker News-esque site from the Wizarding World.

 ## Instructions